-The Perfumist of Paris: A novel from the bestselling author of The Henna Artist (The Jaipur Trilogy, 3)
+The Perfumist of Paris: A Novel (The Jaipur Trilogy, 3)

 From the author of Reese's Book Club Pick THE HENNA ARTIST, the final chapter in Alka Joshi’s NEW YORK TIMES bestselling Jaipur trilogy takes readers to 1970s Paris, where Radha’s budding career as a perfumer must compete with the demands of her family and the secrets of her past.